 The employer must connect with the employees to ensure they enjoy working for/with them.

-It’s vital to build a relationship with your employees to attain your goals – get to know your employees personally, don’t hide behind a professional mask at all times.
+It’s vital to build a relationship with your employees to attain your goals – get to know your employees personally, and don’t hide behind a professional mask at all times.
 Let them know that you see them as humans, and you’ll be amazed at the additional effort they put in.

 2. Don’t Fall Victim To Under-Communication